leonardovac/Minimalist-ImGui-Base/docs/README.md

 ## 🎯 Features

+>[!WARNING]
+> Currently not compatible with upscaling technologies such as FidelityFX Super Resolution (FSR) or NVIDIA DLSS.

 - Simple and easy to use
 - Automatic graphics API detection
 - Logging system based on Quill